Clint's Crazy Bargains: History

-The business operated 116 stores across New South Wales, Victoria and the ACT, eventually acquired Fair Dinkum Bargains and Silly Sollys.
+The business operated 116 stores across New South Wales, Victoria and the ACT, and eventually acquired Fair Dinkum Bargains and Silly Sollys.

 Acquisitions

 In 2000 the Clint's Crazy Bargains business was sold to the New Zealand company The Warehouse.

-In 2008 the remaining stores were sold to Australian Discount Retail a group of Australian investors and subsequently renamed Sam's Warehouse.
+In 2008 the remaining stores were sold to a group of Australian investors, Australian Discount Retail, and subsequently renamed Sam's Warehouse.